Beware, proposed licensing standards will drive family childcare providers out of business

 Source: Minnesota Department of Human Services

-While demographics are partly to blame for this trend, providers have also cited unfriendly regulations as a contributing factor.
+Certainly, demographics are partly to blame for this trend.
+However, providers have also cited an unfriendly regulatory environment as a contributing factor.
 It should be concerning, therefore, that instead of addressing the crisis, the DHS is proposing rules that will worsen this trend.
-Given the already insane amount of rules that providers follow, creating new burdens is the least logical next step.
-That is, unless the aim is to kill home childcare providers.
+Given the numerous regulations that providers follow, adding new rules is the least logical next step.
+That is unless the aim is to kill home childcare providers.

 What can you do

-Currently, the DHS is hearing comments from providers as well as the public on the proposed draft.
-The DHS will revise the draft after July 15th, the last day for which anyone can make comments.
-The final draft will be presented to the legislature in the 2025 legislative session and lawmakers will decide whether to implement these standards or not.
+Currently, the DHS is hearing comments from providers and the public on the proposed draft.
+The draft will be revised after July 15th, the last day for which anyone can make comments.
+The final draft will be presented to the legislature in the 2025 legislative session, and lawmakers will decide whether to implement these standards or not.

-As a business person, parent, or concerned Minnesota, you can take a survey or send an email to [email protected] and let the DHS know that Minnesota cannot afford to lose family childcare providers.
+As a businessperson, parent, or concerned Minnesotan, you can take a survey or send an email to [email protected] to let the DHS know that Minnesota cannot afford to lose family childcare providers.